-To ensure the highest levels of each of the three levels of trust, Senquip uses a NIST validated, ultra-secure hardware crypto-element for key and certificate storage and cryptographic processing.
-The crypto-element is pre-loaded with certificates for Amazon Web Services (AWS), allowing for immediate, out-of-the box, secure communication with the Senquip Portal.
-Users can load additional certificates to allow secure communications with other servers, using the Senquip Portal.
+Each Senquip device is pre-loaded with a unique client certificate, allowing for immediate, out-of-the box, secure communication with the Senquip Portal.
+Users can then load additional certificates to allow secure communications with other servers, using the encrypted link from the Senquip Portal.